NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Archis Peers (3-4).md

 abilities_mid:
   - name: ""
   - name: "Eluding Strike"
-    desc: "`pf2:r`  **Trigger** A creature targets Archis with a melee attack and Archis can see the attacker\n**Effect** Archis dodges out of the way, gaining a +1 circumstance bonus to AC against the triggering attack.
-If the attack misses, Archis makes a melee Strike against that creature.\nThis Strike doesn't count toward Archis' multiple attack penalty, and his multiple attack penalty doesn't apply to this Strike."
+    desc: "`pf2:r`  **Trigger** A creature targets Archis with a melee attack and Archis can see the attacker\n* * *\n\n**Effect** Archis dodges out of the way, gaining a +1 circumstance bonus to AC against the triggering attack.
+If the attack misses, Archis makes a melee Strike against that creature.\n\nThis Strike doesn't count toward Archis' multiple attack penalty, and his multiple attack penalty doesn't apply to this Strike."

 attacks:
   - name: ""